 Lastly, keep a close eye on your shrimp’s behavior.
 Increased activity during a water change or after a female shrimp molts is normal.
 However, if you notice your shrimp are constantly darting around the tank, hiding more than usual, or not eating, these could be signs of stress.

-In such cases, it’s essential to check your water parameters and observe if there are any potential stressors in the tank, like aggressive tank mates or poor waterOpens in a new tab. quality.
+In such cases, it’s essential to check your water parameters and observe if there are any potential stressors in the tank, like aggressive tank mates or poor water quality.

 Maintaining a stable, well-structured environment and being attentive to your shrimp’s behavior can ensure they lead a comfortable and stress-free life in your aquarium.